-During FY21, the DPCD's Economic Development Planner worked on several significant redevelopment projects, including:
+During FY22, the DPCD's Economic Development Planner worked on several significant redevelopment projects, including:

-- The approval of 38 projects including, but not limited to, installation of signs, public art installations, and façade/building renovations proposed within Salem's Urban Renewal Area.
-The ED Planner worked with applicants on all required information needed for Board submissions and ultimate approvals. - Coordination with the Public Art Planner on Mural Slam, held for a fifth year.
+- The approval of 46 projects including, but not limited to, installation of signs, public art installations, and façade/building renovations proposed within Salem's Urban Renewal Area.
+The ED Planner worked with applicants on all required information needed for Board submissions and ultimate approvals. - Coordination with the Public Art Planner on Mural Slam, held for a sixth year.
 The slam is a three-day event where selected artists paint work on plywood boards mounted on the back of stalls at Salem's Artists' Row.
-The event was held during the Salem Arts Festival and the pieces remain in place until the following year's Mural Slam. - Coordination with Salem Main Streets on storefront improvement initiatives and technical assistance to downtown businesses. - Served as the City's point-of-contact for business inquiries: assisted new businesses in finding locations, provided information on financing and options for raising capital, and served as a referral to other business development agencies like Salem Main Streets, the Salem Chamber of Commerce, the Enterprise Center, MassDevelopment, and the Small Business Development Center. - Coordination of all processes related to planning for the redevelopment of the former Superior Court and County Commissioners Building.
+The event was held during the Salem Arts Festival and the pieces remain in place until the following year's Mural Slam. - Coordination with Salem Main Streets on storefront improvement initiatives and technical assistance to downtown businesses. - Management of the Business Recruitment Team, a team comprised of the city's economic development planner, and the executive directors of the Salem Chamber of Commerce and Salem Main Streets that meets monthly to discuss the 'business recruitment strategy'.
+The team discusses the types of businesses that can benefit the Salem community and sets concrete tasks regarding outreach to these businesses to discuss opportunities in Salem.
+Together, the group assisted new businesses in finding locations, provided information on financing and options for raising capital, and served as a referral to other business development agencies like the Enterprise Center, MassDevelopment, Mill Cities Community Investments, the North Shore CDC, and the Small Business Development Center. - Coordination of all processes related to planning for the redevelopment of the former Superior Court and County Commissioners Building.
 In addition to being a point of contact for the public and interested parties, this includes collaborating with the Massachusetts Division of Capital Asset Management and managing the designated developer on pre-development initiatives and the public permitting process.
-The next step is for the designated developer to file plans to begin the local permitting process. - Managed databases of available properties for lease and potential redevelopment opportunities.
-This database represents some of the key properties throughout Salem that can accommodate new business and new growth, which will build the tax base, create new employment opportunities, and support existing and new businesses. - Managed the implementation of the Salem Downtown Retail Action Plan.
+Next steps include facilitating the public permitting process and assisting the designated developer in navigating the city's permitting boards. - Managed databases of available properties for lease and potential redevelopment opportunities.
+This database represents some of the key properties throughout Salem that can accommodate new business and new growth, which will build the tax base, create new employment opportunities, and support existing and new businesses.

-- Managed the development of a new economic development website, www.salemforbusiness.com, to both attract new businesses and provide assistance to existing ones.
-Long-term management of the site will be incorporated into the Economic Development Planner's daily workload. - Managed the logistics and participated in weekly meetings of the Economic Development Recovery and Revitalization Task Force (EDRR).
-The Economic Development Planner created and managed the City's Small Business Grant program that assisted businesses that experienced losses due to the pandemic, set weekly agendas for EDRR meetings, organized industry-specific focus groups to learn how the pandemic was impacting their business; and created and managed surveys to determine business needs so that the EDRR could focus its assistance efforts. - Managed the 'business recruitment strategy', which involves monthly meetings with Salem Main Streets and the Salem Chamber of Commerce to discuss the types of businesses that can benefit the Salem community and setting concrete tasks regarding outreach to these businesses to discuss opportunities in Salem.
+- Managed the implementation of the Salem Downtown Retail Action Plan. - Managed the development of a new economic development website, www.salemforbusiness.com, to both attract new businesses and aid existing ones.
+Long-term management of the site will be incorporated into the Economic Development Planner's daily workload. - Managed the logistics and participated in meetings of the Economic Development Recovery and Revitalization Task Force (EDRR).
+The Economic Development Planner created and managed the City's Small Business Grant program that assisted businesses that experienced losses due to the pandemic, created and managed the city's Employee Retention and Hiring Incentive Program, set weekly agendas for EDRR meetings, organized industry-specific focus groups to learn how the pandemic was impacting their business; and created and managed surveys to determine business needs so that the EDRR could focus its assistance efforts.